 Play Doh is another activity that never, ever fails.
 I love giving my kids some real kitchen utensils to use with their play doh (think measuring cups, spatulas, a potato masher).
 And you could make the activity last even longer by first making some of your own DIY play doh.

 You may not think of Twister as a toddler game, but it can teach your toddler so much.
-We love the Disney Jr. Super Stretchy game, which is a toddler version of Twister.
-They also have a Dr. Seuss ABC version.
+We loved the Disney Jr. Super Stretchy game, which is a toddler version of Twister.

 My 2 year old is completely obsessed and we play every single day.
 It also keeps her active, and reinforces body parts, colors and shapes.